syncfusion-content/winui-docs/winui/Chart/Interactive-Features/Tooltip.md

 {% endtabs %}

-### Customizing the Appearance
+### Customizing the appearance

-The [`TooltipTemplate`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.ChartSeriesBase.html#Syncfusion_UI_Xaml_Charts_ChartSeriesBase_TooltipTemplate) property allows you to customize the default appearance of the tooltip as explained in the following code snippet.
+The [`TooltipTemplate`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.ChartSeriesBase.html#Syncfusion_UI_Xaml_Charts_ChartSeriesBase_TooltipTemplate) property allows you to customize the default appearance of the tooltip, as shown in the following code sample.

 {% tabs %}